 your parathyroid glands.
 This small tumor must be removed, but you do NOT

 have cancer.
-Note: we will tell you about 10 times to
+Note: we will tell you to

 download the Calcium-Pro

 app for your iPad or Android.
 It will diagnose the cause of the high

 calcium, and is smarter than your doctor.

 written about high blood calcium being caused by cancer, however, this is not very

 common.
 Let us say that again...
 It is very rare for high blood calcium to

 be due to cancer.
 We know that if you search "high

 calcium" on the Internet you will find lots of web sites that talk

 about high calcium being caused by cancer... but relax, that's just